Table of Contents

 - Depending on the job status, different actions will be available from here:

 - If the job has been completed (either successfully or failed), you will only be able to view details for that job or clone it.

 - If the job has not yet been completed, you will be able to perform actions such as scheduling the job, assigning a user, checking in/completing a job, etc.

-- Clicking the sideways arrow will open up a sidebar window with additional details for that job (this provides the same information as the "View Details" action available for completed jobs).
+- Clicking the arrow will open up a sidebar window with additional details for that job (this provides the same information as the “View Details” action available for completed jobs).

-- Navigating to the Dispatcher view can be done by clicking this button.
+- Navigating to the Dispatcher or Week views can be done by clicking these buttons.

 - If you need to create a job, you can do so from here – clicking this button will open the Create Job window.